BSpoones/Zephyr-web/README.md

 # Zephyr-web
-Nuxt based web panel for Zephyr
+React based web panel for Zephyr

 Web panel to modify Zephyr utilities for users